davidspringer/Schmidt-Segmentation-Code/README.md

 # Schmidt-Segmentation-Code
-Matlab code for the Schmidt HMM-based heart sound segmentation
+Matlab code for the Schmidt HMM-based heart sound segmentation.
+An example of the implementation of this code can be found in “run_Example_Schmidt_Script.m”.

 This code is derived from the paper:
 S. E. Schmidt et al., "Segmentation of heart sound recordings by a